Root Canal Treatment

 What does it involve?

 This is a skilled and time consuming procedure.
-Most courses of treatment involve 2 or more visits to your dentist.
+Most courses of treatment involve 2 – 3 visits to your dentist.

-Root canal treatment is a routine dental procedure and is usually very successful , under anaesthetic it should feel no different to having an ordinary filling done.
+Root canal treatment is a routine dental procedure and is usually very successful , under anesthetic it should feel no different to having an ordinary filling done.

-It may be better to restore the tooth with a crown to provide extra support and strength to the tooth.
+It is recommendation to restore the tooth with a crown to provide extra support and strength after completion of root canal treatment but this isn’t always essential.

-The only alternative treatment is to have the tooth extracted.
-The tooth cannot heal and it is not recommended to to leave an infected tooth in the mouth.
+The only alternative treatment to root canal treatment is to have the tooth extracted.
+The tooth cannot heal and it is not recommended to leave an infected tooth in the mouth.
 Although some patients may prefer an extraction, it is best to retain as many natural teeth in the mouth as possible.